jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Since the Ionian mode is the same as the major scale, it's the ultimate reference mode.
-All scales in Western music are implicitly compared against this mode.
+All scales in Western music are implicitly compared against this mode, because every degree is a major or perfect interval.
+Minor intervals can be found one fret below the major ones.

+Compare any tetrad to this mode to quickly identify the intervals of its scale degrees.

 ### (6) Aeolian - minor